GoogleChrome/web.dev/src/site/content/en/metrics/inp/index.md

 ## What is INP?

 INP aims to represent a page's overall responsiveness.
 It does so by measuring every click, tap, and keyboard interaction made on a page.
-Every qualifying interaction can be considered an _INP candidate_.
+Every keyboard, click, or tap interaction can be considered an _INP candidate_.
+The INP candidate with the longest interaction latency for the current page is generally chosen as the page's INP.

 ### What is an interaction?

 An interaction is one or more discrete user input actions.
-More than one interaction may consist of what's considered a _logical user gesture_.
-For a key board interaction, this would consist of both a `keydown` _and_ a `keyup` event.
+A single interaction may involve multiple input actions&mdash;such as pressing down a key and releasing it&mdash;which is considered a _logical user gesture_.
+For a keyboard interaction, this would consist of both a `keydown` _and_ a `keyup` event.

 ### What is an event?

-Interactions are driven by events.
-Events fire callbacks during the same logical user gesture.
+An event is the result of an interaction.
+Events are dispatched by user inputs, which run callbacks during the same logical user gesture.

 For example, tap interactions on a touchscreen device include multiple events, such as `pointerup`, `pointerdown`, and `click`.
 While JavaScript is a common handler of interactivity, interactions can also be powered by CSS and built-in browser controls (such as `<input>` elements, for example).

 The time it takes to queue up an interaction, including the time it takes for the event callbacks for the interaction to run, and the time it takes to present the next frame that shows the result of the interaction is known as the _event duration_.